jdotrjs/phaser-guides/Basics/Part3.md

 Where they get special is that Phaser 3 doesn't place any constraints on how many need to be running.
 This means you can have 0, 1, or as many as you need going at once.
-You can communicate between them and each scene has a z-index so you make statements like: "My UI Scene will _always_ be rendered above the play Scene which is _always_ above the background Scene."
+You can communicate between them and each scene has a z-index so you can make statements like: "My UI Scene will _always_ be rendered above the play Scene which is _always_ above the background Scene."

 ## How do they work